 Ground-disturbing activity, including tower pad preparation and construction and grading of approximately 10 miles (9.7 miles on NFS lands) of new access roads, has the potential to disturb vegetation utilized by nesting birds.
 The removal of habitat during the breeding season would likely result in the displacement of breeding birds and the abandonment of active nests.
-Increased noise from helicopter construction, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), could also adversely impact nesting birds.
+Increased noise from helicopter construction could also adversely impact nesting birds.
 Breeding birds and other wildlife may temporarily or permanently leave their territories to avoid construction activity, which could lead to reduced reproductive success and increased mortality.
 However, due to the linear nature of the project, regional abundance of habitat, and short duration of helicopter usage, noise would not continue for lengthy time periods at any one location.
 With the exception of a few species, nesting birds are protected under the Migratory Bird Treaty Act.
 Nesting birds are also offered protection from the CDFG.
 Impacts to nesting species would be considered significant without mitigation.
 The proposed Project has the potential to violate the Migratory Bird Treaty Act as a result of habitat removal during the breeding season.
 The proposed Project may also result in direct or indirect impacts to raptors that utilize the existing towers for nesting or burrowing owls that utilize the edges of the agricultural fields, existing roads, and irrigation canals for wintering or breeding habitat.
 These birds may abandon nests if the construction activities occur in close proximity to the nests.
 Displacement of most birds, including raptors or burrowing owls during the breeding season would be a violation of the Migratory Bird Treaty Act and would potentially result in a significant impact.
-Implementation of Mitigation Measure B-6 (Conduct Pre-construction Surveys and Monitoring for Breeding Birds) would reduce Impact B-6 to less-thansignificant levels (Class II).
+Implementation of Mitigation Measure B-6 (Conduct Pre-construction Surveys and Monitoring for Breeding Birds) would reduce Impact B-6 to less-than-significant levels (Class II).

 B-6 Conduct Pre-construction Surveys and Monitoring for Breeding Birds.
-SCE shall conduct pre-construction surveys for nesting birds if construction and removal activities are scheduled to occur during the breeding season for raptors and other migratory birds.
+SCE shall conduct preconstruction surveys for nesting birds if construction and removal activities are scheduled to occur during the breeding season for raptors and other migratory birds.
 Surveys shall be conducted in areas within 500 feet of tower sites, laydown/staging areas, substation sites, and access road/spur road locations.
-SCE shall be responsible for designating a qualified biologist who can conduct pre-construction surveys and monitoring for breeding birds.
-If breeding birds with active nests are found, a biological monitor shall establish a 3500-foot buffer around the nest and no activities will be allowed within the buffer until the young have fledged from the nest or the nest fails.
-The 300-foot buffer may be adjusted to reflect existing conditions including ambient noise and disturbance with the approval of the CPUC and USFS.
-The biological monitor shall conduct regular monitoring of the nest to determine success/failure and to ensure that project activities are not conducted within the 500 foot buffer until the nesting cycle is complete or the nest fails.
+SCE shall be responsible for designating a qualified biologist who can conduct preconstruction surveys and monitoring for breeding birds.
+If breeding birds with active nests are found, a biological monitor shall establish a 500-foot buffer around the nest and no activities will be allowed within the buffer until the young have fledged from the nest or the nest fails.
+The biological monitor shall conduct regular monitoring of the nest to determine success/failure and to ensure that project activities are not conducted within the 500-foot buffer until the nesting cycle is complete or the nest fails.
 The biological monitor shall be responsible for documenting the results of the surveys and the ongoing monitoring and will provide a copy of the monitoring reports for impact areas on NFS lands to the Forest Biologist.